-Recently I wrote a blog on how you can use External Tools to document your Power BI data model.
+Back in 2020, I wrote a blog on how you can use External Tools to document your Power BI data model.
 I have to admit, I’m overly excited about the responses and feedback that I have received.
-On this page, I want to share all changes and adjustments to the external tool.
-Below you will find a change log.
+In January 2022, I released an all new version of the Power BI Model Documenter which is now more stable and easier to install + use.

 – Insights in row level security filters and validity of expressions.